keyko-io/defi-crawler-py/docs/entities/Lending.md

 User | User | String
-Symbol | Symbol of the token in the user portfolio | String Debt amount | Amount of debt tokens | Decimal Collateral amount | Amount of debt tokens | Decimal
+Symbol | Symbol of the token in the user portfolio | String Debt amount | Amount of debt tokens | Decimal Collateral amount | Amount of collateral tokens | Decimal